 Part I: Service Animals and Assistance Animals.
-This part explains the difference between service animals, assistance animals and pets and contains policies related to the designation of a service animal or assistance animal as well as their care and handling.
+This part explains the difference between service animals, assistance animals, including service and support animals and pets and contains policies related to the designation of an service animal or assistance animal as well as their care and handling.